taldatech/soft-intro-vae-pytorch/README.md

 > **Soft-IntroVAE: Analyzing and Improving Introspective Variational Autoencoders**<br>
 > Tal Daniel, Aviv Tamar<br>
 >
 > **Abstract:** *The recently introduced introspective variational autoencoder (IntroVAE) exhibits outstanding image generations, and allows for amortized inference using an image encoder.
 The main idea in IntroVAE is to train a VAE adversarially, using the VAE encoder to discriminate between generated and real data samples.
 However, the original IntroVAE loss function relied on a particular hinge-loss formulation that is very hard to stabilize in practice, and its theoretical convergence analysis ignored important terms in the loss.
 In this work, we take a step towards better understanding of the IntroVAE model, its practical implementation, and its applications.
 We propose the Soft-IntroVAE, a modified IntroVAE that replaces the hinge-loss terms with a smooth exponential loss on generated samples.
 This change significantly improves training stability, and also enables theoretical analysis of the complete algorithm.
 Interestingly, we show that the IntroVAE converges to a distribution that minimizes a sum of KL distance from the data distribution and an entropy term.
 We discuss the implications of this result, and demonstrate that it induces competitive image generation and reconstruction.
-Finally, we describe an application of Soft-IntroVAE to unsupervised image translation, and demonstrate compelling results.*
+Finally, we describe two applications of Soft-IntroVAE to unsupervised image translation and out-of-distribution detection, and demonstrate compelling results.*

 ## Citation
-* Stanislav Pidhorskyi, Donald A. Adjeroh, and Gianfranco Doretto.
-Adversarial Latent Autoencoders.
-In *Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR)*, 2020.
->
-    @InProceedings{pidhorskyi2020adversarial,
-     author   = {Pidhorskyi, Stanislav and Adjeroh, Donald A and Doretto, Gianfranco}, booktitle = {Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR)}, title    = {Adversarial Latent Autoencoders},
-     year     = {2020},
-     note     = {[to appear]},
-    }
+Coming soon

-<h4 align="center">Preprint on arXiv: <a href="link">Number</a></h4>
+<h4 align="center">Preprint on ArXiv: <a href="link">Soon</a></h4>

 - [soft-intro-vae-pytorch](#soft-intro-vae-pytorch)